 Once you have received your vaccine, you will be asked to rest in the seated area for 15 minutes before leaving.

-You will also be given an record card, leaflet and information sheet about what to expect after your vaccination.
+You will also be given an record card and information sheet about what to expect after your vaccination.

 The Coronavirus attacks the lungs, and causes disease of the body's airways and respiratory system.
 It can affect people in different ways, depending on factors such as age and underlying health conditions.